Subhas Chandra Bose: Authoritarianism

-Anti-semitism
+Antisemitism

-Since before the beginning of the World War II, Bose was opposed to the attempts to grant Jewish refugees asylum in India.
-The great anti-Jewish pogrom called “the Night of Broken Glass” happened on 9 November 1938.
+Since before the beginning of World War II, Bose was opposed to the attempts to grant Jewish refugees asylum in India.
+The great anti-Jewish pogrom called "the Night of Broken Glass" happened on 9 November 1938.
 In early December, the pro-Hindu Mahasabha journals published articles lending support to German anti-Semitism.
-This stance brought Hindu Mahasabha into conflict with the Congress which, on 12 December, issued statement containing references to recent European events.
+This stance brought Hindu Mahasabha into conflict with the Congress which, on 12 December, issued a statement containing references to recent European events.
 Within the Congress, only Bose opposed this stance of the party.
 After some months in April 1939, Bose refused to support the party motion that Jews can find refuge in India.

 In 1938, Bose had denounced Nazi racial policy and persecution of Jews.
 However, in 1942 he had published an article in the journal Angriff, where he wrote that Indians were true Aryans and the 'brethren' of the Germans.
 Bose added that Swastika (symbol of Nazi Germany) was an ancient Indian symbol.
 Bose urged that anti-Semitism should be part of Indian liberation movement because the Jews assisted the British to exploit Indians.
 The Jewish Chronicle had condemned Bose as "India's anti-Jewish Quisling" over this article.